Spatially resolved gas-phase metallicity at z~2-3 with JWST/NIRISS

 \authorrunning{A Acharyya et al.} \titlerunning{PASSAGE: spatially resolved metallicities}

 \abstract { Spatially resolved gas-phase metallicity maps are a crucial element in understanding the chemical evolution of galaxies.
 We present spatially resolved metallicity maps obtained from NIRISS/WFSS observations.
-This is the first such work presenting multiple individual galaxies.
-We investigate the source of ionisation, metallicity and its relation to star-formation in a spatially-resolved sense for a sample of eight galaxies---four from JWST-PASSAGE and four from GLASS-JWST ERS.
+This is the first work presenting such analysis from slitless spectroscopy of multiple galaxies.
+We investigate the sources of ionization, metallicity and their relation to star-formation in a spatially-resolved sense for a sample of eight galaxies---four from JWST-PASSAGE and four from GLASS-JWST ERS.
 All but one galaxy are in the redshift range $1.9 \leq z \leq 2$, the outlier being at $z = 3.1$.
-Our sample covers a range of $8.0 <$ \logM $< 9.5$ in stellar mass, $0.2 <$ $\log{\rm{(SFR}}$/\Msunpyr) $< 1.1$ in star-formation rate (SFR) and $7.8 <$ \logOH $< 9.0$ in global metallicity.
-As a solution to the challenge of SF-AGN demarcation in absence of resolved \halpha, we present a new SF-demarcation line in the \textit{OHNO} parameter space based on MAPPINGS v5.1 publicly available \hii region model grids.
-We present the mass-metallicity gradient relation for our sample, which showed no clear trend with stellar mass, perhaps hinting at the fact that the high-$z$ galaxies have not yet started their accretion dominated phase.
-By interpreting the correlation between spatially resolved metallicity and SFR maps as a proxy for effective timescales of metal-transport in galaxies, we find a weak trend such that this timescale increases with stellar mass, implying a more effective feedback in lower mass galaxies. }
+Our sample covers a range of $8.0 <$ \logM $< 9.5$ in stellar mass, $0.2 <$ $\log{\rm{(SFR}}$/\Msunpyr) $< 1.1$ in star-formation rate (SFR) and $7.8 <$ \logOH $< 9.0$ in global gas metallicity.
+To resolve the question of SF-AGN separation in the absence of resolved \halpha+[NII] lines, we present a new SF-demarcation line in the \ohno parameter space, based on MAPPINGS v5.1 publicly available \hii region and AGN model grids, with the caveat that these grids partially overlap the \ohno parameter space.
+We present the mass-metallicity gradient relation for our sample, which show no clear trend with stellar mass.
+This might be because the high-$z$ galaxies have not yet started their accretion-dominated evolutionary phase.
+By interpreting the correlation between spatially resolved metallicity and SFR maps as a proxy for effective timescales of metal-transport in galaxies, we find a possible trend for this timescale to increase with stellar mass.
+This is consistent with the picture of more effective feedback in lower mass galaxies, and that massive galaxies generally have longer characteristic timescales.}

 \keywords{galaxies -- galaxy evolution -- metallicity -- metallicity gradient}